Cusco is one of the main tourist attractions in Peru. Despite its altitude of 3.400 meters, there are so many things to do in Cusco.

 2. Cathedral of Santo Domingo, Cusco

-Facing the Plaza de Armas are two mayor cathedrals.
+Facing the Plaza de Armas are two major cathedrals.
 The Cathedral of Santo Domingo, simply called THE cathedral, was Cusco’s first cathedral.
 Constructions started in 1560 on the grounds of the Palace of the Viracocha Inca, the red granite blocks forming a more than impressive façade.

 But do not discount the interiors either.
 Inside you will find outstanding examples of colonial gold work.
 Everything will appear even more impressive, once you’ve come to know that Cusco is actually an earthquake region and everything was built (some of it less successfully so) to withstand mother nature’s whims and wills.